tim-fan/location_of_interest_checker/README.md

 ## TODO

 * Think about packaging/distribution so this can easily be used by non-python users
+* Provide instructions for windows setup - looks like this may be difficult with geopandas+pip: https://geopandas.readthedocs.io/en/latest/getting_started/install.html
 * Improvements to the plot:
     * Better show the association between history points and interest points
     * Better hover text